 Observed variant proportion

-Test availability and sampling coverage also affect the accuracy of the observed variant proportion (Figs. 4 and Extended Data S1).
+Test availability and sampling coverage also affect the accuracy of the observed variant proportion (Fig. 4 and Extended Data Fig. 1).
 At a testing rate of 27 tests/100k/day, the observed variant proportion maximally differs from the true circulating proportion by >30% of the true value for both the Alpha and Omicron variants and for more than 15% of the time, the proportional difference between the observed and true variation was greater than 20%.
 Both the maximum absolute difference and percentage of timepoints where the difference is >20% can be lowered to <20% and <5% respectively if testing rate is increased to 100 or more tests/100k/day.

 Critically, when the representativeness of the specimen pool is spatiotemporally biased by sequencing samples collected at tertiary sentinel facilities only, increasing the proportion of specimens to be sequenced only marginally lowers the maximum absolute difference or lessens the number of times where observed variant proportion deviates less than 20% from true circulating proportions (Fig. 4, near vertical isoclines at low daily rates of testing).
 Increasing testing rates at sentinel surveillance sites provides more accurate detection in changes to circulating prevalence than sequencing more samples in the context of low testing rates.